RS-25: Oxidizer system

 The low-pressure oxidizer turbopump (LPOTP) is an axial-flow pump which operates at approximately 5,150 rpm driven by a six-stage turbine powered by high-pressure liquid oxygen from the high-pressure oxidizer turbopump (HPOTP).
 It boosts the liquid oxygen's pressure from 0.7 to 2.9 MPa, with the flow from the LPOTP then being supplied to the HPOTP.
-During engine operation, the pressure boost permits the high-pressure oxidizer turbine to operate at high speeds without cavitating.
+During engine operation, the pressure boost permits the high-pressure oxidizer pump to operate at high speeds without cavitating.
 The LPOTP, which measures approximately 450 by 450 mm, is connected to the vehicle propellant ducting and supported in a fixed position by being mounted on the launch vehicle's structure.

 Then, mounted before the HPOTP, is the pogo oscillation suppression system accumulator.
 For use, it is pre-and post-charged with He and charged with gaseous O_{2} from the heat exchanger, and, not having any membrane, it operates by continuously recirculating the charge gas.
 A number of baffles of various types are present inside the accumulator to control sloshing and turbulence, which is useful of itself and also to prevent the escape of gas into the low-pressure oxidizer duct to be ingested in the HPOTP.